Beijing, China

 The Temple of Heaven in Beijing, China.
 December 2008.
 Image by Philip Larson available under a Creative Commons License

 The Temple of Heaven ( Tiān tán) is located 3 miles [5 kms] to the south east of the Forbidden City, Beijing.
 More correctly the main round building is the ‘Altar of Heaven’ as ‘Temple of Heaven’ refers to several buildings and parks that make up the complex spread over 741 acres [3 sq kms].
 The Temple was the location where important Imperial rituals were carried out to maintain the Emperor’s vital ‘Mandate of Heaven’ and was for his sole use.
 An annual ceremony required the emperor to Speak to the heavens Jiào tiān at the winter solstice chiefly to report on the year about to end.
 Later at the Lichun Spring festival the emperor dug a ritual furrow with a special gold and ivory plow at the nearby Temple of Agriculture to symbolize the start of crop cultivation.
 He plowed three furrows, the princes six and the ministers nine, the tilled soil was then taken away and spread on fields.
-The Temple of Heaven is an impressive circular building with raised covered walkways.
-The temple is set at the center with a square park to the south representing ‘earth’ and a semi-circular northern area representing ‘heaven’.
-The association with heaven is emphasized by the many blue tiles of the temple's ceiling.
-This same round and square combination is used at Imperial tombs.

 Built by Yongle at the same time as the Forbidden City the Temple of Heaven is full of symbolism, it is the only intact Ming dynasty building in Beijing as others have been later re-built or modified.
 The main ‘Hall of Prayer for Good Harvests’ (Qinian dan) has four great pillars to represent the seasons, an inner ring of twelve columns for months and an outer ring of twelve columns for hours (the ancient Chinese day had 12 divisions not 24).
 A central slab has dragon and phoenix patterns representing the Emperor and Empress respectively.
 The structure had to be extensively repaired following a lightning strike in 1889.
 The smaller ‘Imperial Vault of Heaven’, built in 1530, has blue ceiling tiles.
-Following ancient tradition where the Imperial yang number 9 is auspicious the geometric design makes heavy use of this number - stone slabs are laid out in concentric rings with nine more is each ring until the outermost ninth ring which has 9x9=81 slabs.
+Following ancient tradition that has the Imperial yang number 9 as auspicious the geometric design makes heavy use of this number - stone slabs are laid out in concentric rings with nine more is each ring until the outermost ninth ring which has 9x9=81 slabs.
 The temple is traditionally measured at 99 feet high.
 Emphasizing the yang nature of the temple, women (who are the embodiment of the opposite yin) including baby girls were not permitted access at any time.
 The temple was built with ingenious acoustic properties, there are places where sound is funneled around the structure and other places producing two or three distinct echoes (the famous ‘Echo Wall’).
 Not a single nail was used in its construction.

 The surrounding park and gardens attract many visitors, some practicing Taijiquan every morning.